jaogoy/starrocks/contrib/starrocks-python-client/docs/design/compare.md

 ## StarRocks Dialect Extensions

-The `sqlalchemy-starrocks` dialect hooks into this process by registering its own set of comparators in the `starrocks.alembic.compare` module.
+The `sqlalchemy-starrocks` dialect hooks into this dispatch process by registering its own set of comparators in the `starrocks.alembic.compare` module.

+> To remove the impaction on other type of databases when there are several Alembic plugins be use, we use a custom decorator, which will only handle for StarRocks dialect.

+### Accessing Dialect-Specific Options

+A key implementation detail is how SQLAlchemy handles dialect-specific keyword arguments (like `starrocks_PARTITION_BY`).
+Whether a `Table` object is created by the user (e.g., `Table('my_table', metadata, starrocks_PARTITION_BY=...)`, or ORM style) or reflected from the database by the inspector, SQLAlchemy normalizes these options.

+All `starrocks_` prefixed arguments are collected and stored in a dictionary accessible via `table.dialect_options['starrocks']`.

+This provides the custom comparator functions with a single, consistent location to retrieve StarRocks-specific attributes for both the database-side `Table` object and the metadata-side `Table` object, greatly simplifying the comparison logic.

 ### Custom Comparator Functions